-A few weeks back, an episode of 60 minutes documented just how anxious people become when they’re separated from their phones.
+A few years ago now, an episode of 60 minutes documented just how anxious people become when they’re separated from their phones.
 In one experiment, Anderson Cooper’s cortisol levels spiked when his phone vibrated a few feet away and he couldn’t check it.
 More recently, The Social Dilemma, a Netflix documentary, highlighted the same problem of technology addiction.

 Maybe you can relate?

 I know I can.

 Most of us are addicted to our smart phones, but we laugh it off like it’s a non-issue.